Tuesday, February 7, 2017

 Olson Memorial Park, Waterfall and Rock Garden, Chicago, Illinois.
 (1935-1978)

 Olson Rug Company was established in 1874.
 The manufacturing mill was located in Chicago at Diversey and Crawford Avenues (now Pulaski Road).
-When the raw material was scarce during the war era, people would send in their old wool rugs, rags, clothing, etc., and Olson Rug would turn them into a beautiful area rug.
+When the raw material was scarce during WWII, people would send in their old wool rugs, rags, clothing, etc., and Olson Rug would turn them into a beautiful area rug.
 The family-owned business was "the place" to buy rugs for many years.

 Alongside the factory was the renowned Olson Memorial Park.
 Walter E. Olson built the approx. 2-acre park in 1935.
 The project took nearly six months to complete.
 About 800 tons of stone and 800 yards of soil were used for its construction.
-Approximately 3,500 perennials, along with numerous species of pines, junipers, spruces, arborvitaes, and annuals, served as a stark contrast to the area’s industrial surroundings.
-Olson Park’s stunning rock garden, duck pond, and 35-foot waterfall replicated a waterfall on the Ontonagon River in Michigan's Upper Peninsula.
+Approximately 3,500 perennials, along with numerous species of pines, junipers, spruces, arborvitaes, and annuals, starkly contrasted the area's industrial surroundings.
+Olson Park's stunning rock garden, duck pond, and 35-foot waterfall replicated a waterfall on the Ontonagon River in Michigan's Upper Peninsula.

-The park was intended for his employees and to bring some nature to the grounds of the factory.
-Olson's idea for the park came from his summer home in Little St. Germaine, Wisconsin, where nature in the north woods created a peaceful setting, and he thought would do the same for employees and the crowded Avondale community well.
+The park was intended for his employees to bring nature to the factory grounds.
+Olson's idea for the park came from his summer home in Little St. Germaine, Wisconsin, where nature in the north woods created a peaceful setting, and he thought he would do the same for employees and the crowded Avondale community well.

 During the first Sunday after its dedication, Olson Park attracted as many as 600 visitors per hour.
-This theme was kept up with visiting Native American chiefs performing war dances in authentic time period clothing, periodically at the park.
+This theme was kept up with visiting Native American chiefs performing war dances in authentic period clothing periodically at the park.

 OLSON PARK AND WATERFALL

-In some years, the great lawn featured a re-creation on McCutcheon's famed cartoon "Injun Summer."[1]
+In some years, the great lawn featured a re-creation of McCutcheon's famed cartoon "Injun Summer."
+[1]

 Compiled by Dr. Neil Gale, Ph.D.